 I don’t think the Nando’s scheme is particularly generous, but if you enjoy eating there then you should get a loyalty card, because free Nando’s food is a no brainer for all fans.

 Visiting coffee shops is hardly a thrifty activity, but if you do go to Costa Coffee, then signing up to the Coffee Club is definitely worth it.
 I joined the scheme whilst I was on maternity leave, as I found I was spending a lot of my time in coffee shops during that period.

 I have an app on my phone, which I added the card number to.
 This means that I don’t have to carry around another piece of plastic.
 The app also allows me to order ahead, before collecting my coffee in store.
 This feature is particularly handy if I’m running late, but really fancy a coffee.

-I think that Costa’s Coffee Club scheme is pretty generous.
+I think that Costa’s Coffee Club scheme is a pretty generous incentive scheme and it’s nice that they reward loyalty with coffee.
 If you use my invite a friend link, you’ll receive 100 points as a welcome, plus 200 points when you make a purchase (instead of the standard 100 points).
 Going forward, you’ll then another 5 points for every £1 you spend.
 You can also claim Costa points when using the machines in petrol stations, as well as shops.
 If you drink in Costa Coffee regularly, then the scheme is definitely worth signing up for.

-What would you say were the best loyalty schemes on the highstreet?
-I’d love to hear your thoughts in the comments below.
+What would you say were the best incentive schemes on the highstreet?
+Is there a particular membership that you love?